EGC2: Enhanced Graph Classification with Easy Graph Compression: Experiments

 In the previous experiments, we regard Diffpool as the basic model of EGC$^2$, and explore the defense performance of the graph compression mechanism through adversarial examples generated by FGA.
-Next, we will illustrate the transferability of our EGC$^2$ from two different scenarios: 1) the defense performance for different basic models, and 2) the defense performance under different attack methods.
+Next, we will illustrate the transferability of EGC$^2$ from two different scenarios: 1) the defense performance for different basic models, and 2) the defense performance under different attack methods.

-\textbf{EGC$^2$ with multiple basic models. }For the first scenario, we choose the GNN-based method GCN and the node-sampling-based graph pooling method SAGPool as the basic model of EGC$^2$, respectively.
+\textbf{EGC$^2$ with multiple basic models.} For the first scenario, we choose the GNN-based method GCN and the node-sampling-based graph pooling method SAGPool as the basic model of EGC$^2$, respectively.
 Here we still generate adversarial examples through FGA with a perturbation ratio of 30\%.
-Also, we only retain the compression ratio of $\gamma = 30\%$ since it can achieve better defense performance in most cases.
+Also, we only retain the compression ratio of $\gamma$ = 30\% since it can achieve better defense performance in most cases.
 The ASR (and the relative percentage change in ASR to the basic model) of EGC$^2$ and its variants based on different basic models under different attacks are shown in TABLE \ref{tab3}.
 We can conclude that the defense ability of the graph compression mechanism is independent of the basic models.
-Taking GCN as the attack target of FGA, the GCN+Com and EGC$^2$ decrease the ASR (averaged across datasets) by 37.62\% and 63.38\%, respectively.
-Even for an adaptive attack on EGC$\rm_{-GCN}$, the graph compression mechanism still performs well (48.06\% average decrease in ASR).
-Due to the node sampling pooling operation of SAGPool, it has a more difficult classification boundary to cross than GCN and Diffpool, thus the improvement brought by the graph compression mechanism may be slightly affected (but still 24.09\%, 49.46\%, and 28.40\% decrease the ASR).
+Taking GCN as the attack target of FGA, the GCN+Com, EGC$\rm_{GCN}$ and EGC$^2\rm_{GCN}$ decrease the ASR by 38.08\%, 27.20\% and 49.19\% on PTC dataset, respectively.
+Due to the node sampling pooling operation of SAGPool, it has a more difficult classification boundary to cross than GCN and Diffpool, thus the improvement brought by the graph compression mechanism may be slightly affected, e.g., the ASR of SAG+Com, EGC$\rm_{SAG}$ and EGC$^2\rm_{SAG}$ decreased by 14.60\%, 27.42\% and 38.24\% compared with SAGPool on IMDB-BINARY dataset, respectively.

 \textbf{Adversarial graphs generated by PoolAttack. }For the second scenario, PoolAttack is chosen to generate the adversarial examples.
 Considering that it is only applicable to the graph pooling method based on node sampling, here we take SAGPool as the basic model of EGC$^2$, and maintain the same perturbation and graph compression ratios as before.
 TABLE \ref{tab3} also indicates that, as an indirect attack method targeting reserved nodes, PoolAttack has a lower ASR on SAGPool than FGA.
 In this scenario, we can still observe the defense ability of the graph compression mechanism to against PoolAttack.